csebuetnlp/BanglaEmotionBias/README.md

 For more details on our methodology and the filtering process, please refer to the [paper - add link]().

-## Dataset

 ## Data
 <!-- Give the original link of the data -->
-We use the annotated dataset from [Islam et al. (2022)](https://aclanthology.org/2022.lrec-1.43/).
+We use the annotated dataset from [Islam et al. (2022)](https://aclanthology.org/2022.aacl-short.17/).
 It contains public comments from social media covering 12 different domains such as Personal, Politics, and Health, labeled for 6 fine-grained emotion categories of the Junto Emotion Wheel (Love, Fear, Anger, Sadness, Surprise, Joy).
 We refined the data for our use, extracting examples that meet the following criteria:
 1. Expresses an event, statement, or description.
 2. Does not explicitly mention any emotions.